-Depreciation expense for the fiscal year ended June 30, 2011, was \$2,045,026.46 and the total amount was charged to Culture and Education function of the Commission.
+Depreciation expense for the fiscal year ended June 30, 2012, was \$7,272,136.82, and the total amount was charged to the Culture and Education function of the Commission.

-The Commission transferred Land and Other Property and Equipment located at the tower sites through an Intergovernmental agreement to the Board of Regents.
-This agreement provides general obligation bonds to fund the digital conversion of the Commission's towers and transmitters.
-The value of the land is \$200,000.00 and the equipment are \$44,290,058.42 and the accumulated depreciation is \$29,519,581.08 for a net value of \$14,970,477.34 at June 30, 2011.
-The Intergovernmental agreement expired during FY 2011 but the transfer of Land and Other Property and Equipment back to the Commission did not occur before FY 2011 year end close.
-The transfer from Board of Regents back to the Commission will occur during FY 2012.
+The Commission previously transferred Land and Other Property and Equipment located at the tower sites through an Intergovernmental agreement to the Board of Regents.
+This agreement provided general obligation bonds to fund the digital conversion of the Commission's towers and transmitters.
+The Intergovernmental agreement expired during FY 2011 but the transfer of Land and Other Property and Equipment back to the Commission did not occur until FY 2012.
+The net transfer from Board of Regents of \$14,970,477.34 is included as an increase to the Commission's assets.
+The Commission also received assets transferred from the Georgia Technology Authority in the amount of \$84,674.04.